angpro/TreeMenuDjangoApp/README.md

 * Active item determined through the active link.
 * There could be any number of tree menus on one page.
 * Only one request to the data base.

-Under development:
-* Expanding menu items based on the selected item with Java Script.
-Now only the upper level is drawn by default.
+* Expanding menu items based on the selected item: all items above are expanded and all siblings are expanded.

 ## Notes